History

 1962.
 A department of international law was established at the Faculty of Law and Economics.
 The Department of International Law and Foreign Legislation, headed by Doctor of Juridical Sciences I. Lukashuk, was called upon to provide the educational process at the department.

 Since 1971, the training of international specialists has been continued at the restored Faculty of International Relations and International Law.
 Structurally, the faculty included the Department of History of International Relations and Foreign Policy, the Department of International Law and Foreign Legislation, and the Department of Russian for Foreigners, which had previously been university-wide.
-The deans of the faculty at that time were well-known specialists, founders of scientific schools on international relations and international law: Professor H. Tsvietkov, corresponding member of the Academy of Sciences of Ukraine A. Chukhno, associate professor O. Yeromenko, professors S. Zabihailo, A. Filipenko, V. Butkevych.
+The deans of the faculty at that time were well-known specialists, and founders of scientific schools on international relations and international law: Professor H. Tsvietkov, corresponding member of the Academy of Sciences of Ukraine A. Chukhno, associate professor O. Yeromenko, professors S. Zabihailo, A. Filipenko, V. Butkevych.

 1975.
-Based on of the faculty a correspondence department of advanced training of international lecturers with a two-year term of study was opened (the head of the department is Assoc.
+Based on the faculty a correspondence department of advanced training of international lecturers with a two-year term of study was opened (the head of the department is Assoc.
 Prof. O. Hanusets).
 Citizens of Ukraine with higher education who were engaged in lecturing, teaching, and research work were enrolled in the department.

 1976.
 The Department of Foreign Languages was established as a structural subdivision of the faculty, which provided training of domestic students for work as translators, taking into account the degree of international specialists.
-The first head was a well-known linguist, associate professor I. Borysenko.
+The first head was a well-known linguist, an associate professor I. Borysenko.
 During the period of its operation (until 1990), the faculty trained more than 3,500 international specialists (mostly foreigners).
 Graduates of the faculty formed the basis of the initially small diplomatic corps in Ukraine and laid the foundation of pedagogical and scientific schools in the field of international relations and international law.

 On May 4, 1988, the Faculty of International Relations and International Law of the Taras Shevchenko National University of Kyiv was reorganized into the Institute of International Relations and International Law, which in December 1990 was renamed to the Institute of International Relations.
-Professor V. Pashchuk was appointed as a director of the institute.
+Professor V. Pashchuk was appointed as the director of the institute.
 In 1994, due to the transition of V. Pashchuk to diplomatic work, the Institute was headed by the Vice-Rector of the University Professor (now – Academician of the NAS of Ukraine, Rector of the Taras Shevchenko National University of Kyiv) L. Huberskyi.

 In 2008, due to the appointment of L. Huberskyi as a Rector of the Taras Shevchenko National University of Kyiv, The Institute was headed by Doctor of Political Sciences, Professor V. Kopiika.